 Participating members are required to contribute 4.50% of their annual salary to IMRF.
 The Village and the Library are required to contribute the remaining amounts necessary to fund IMRF as specified by statute.
-The employer contribution rate for the calendar year ended 2020 was 12.12% of covered payroll.
-For the year ended April 30, 2021, salaries totaling \$1,763,926 were paid that required employer contributions of \$211,501, which was equal to the Library's actual contributions.
+The employer contribution rate for the fiscal year ending April 30, 2023 was 9.73% of covered payroll.